WikiLeaks: Staff

-According to colleagues and former WikiLeaks insiders, the WikiLeaks dropbox architecture was rebuilt by a WikiLeaks programmer known to most insiders as "The Architect".
-He also instructed another WikiLeaks technician, and some of colleagues thought he was a computer genius.
+The WikiLeaks dropbox architecture was rebuilt by a WikiLeaks programmer known to most insiders as "The Architect".
+He also instructed another WikiLeaks technician, and some of his colleagues thought he was a computer genius.
 According to Andy Greenberg, insiders told him "when The Architect joined WikiLeaks it was a mess.
 It was two creaking servers without all the flashy security that Assange had promised in interviews with the media.
 The Architect rebuilt it from scratch."
 According to Wired, "WikiLeaks had been running on a single server with sensitive backend components like the submission and e-mail archives connected to the public-facing Wiki page.
 The Architect separated the platforms and set up a number of servers in various countries."

-In August 2011, WikiLeaks volunteer Sigurdur Thordarson, working in his home country Iceland, contacted the FBI and, after presenting a copy of Assange's passport at the American embassy, became the first informant to work for the FBI from inside WikiLeaks, and gave the FBI several hard drives he had copied from Assange and core WikiLeaks members.
-In November 2011, WikiLeaks dismissed Thordarson due to his embezzlement of $50,000, to which charge (along with several other offences) he later pleaded guilty in an Icelandic court.
-According to Thordarson, a few months after his dismissal by WikiLeaks the FBI agreed to pay him $5,000 as compensation for work missed while meeting with agents.
+In August 2011 WikiLeaks volunteer Sigurdur Thordarson became the first FBI informant to work from inside WikiLeaks, and gave the FBI several hard drives he had copied from Assange and core WikiLeaks members.
+In November 2011 WikiLeaks dismissed Thordarson due to his embezzlement of $50,000, to which charge (along with several other offences) he later pleaded guilty in an Icelandic court.

+Alexa O'Brien briefly worked for WikiLeaks in 2014, later saying the organisation was not a good fit.
 On 26 September 2018, it was announced that Julian Assange had appointed Kristinn Hrafnsson as editor-in-chief of WikiLeaks with Assange continuing as its publisher.